 She might have laughed if she had the strength.
 “No, Edmund,” she reassured him.
 “She does not hate them but pities them.
 She thinks they are confused.
 All of them.
 Including my former master.”

 When she spoke of him, her eyes dimmed slightly.
-Her thoughts were drifting again.
+She fell silent as her thoughts drifted.

-Edmund knew where she had gone — picking the pouch off the floor and pretending he hadn’t noticed the expression on her face.
+Edmund knew where those thoughts had gone.
+He picked up the pouch off the floor and pretended he did not notice the expression on her face.
 “I wish I could tell you that I didn’t agree, but I would not know.”
 He held out the book.
 “Shall I open this and read to you?”

 When he turned back, she was resting the book on her stomach and looking up at the ceiling.